julian-kreis/maude-data-extractor/README.md

 ---

 ## Features & Options
-Whether using the UI or the script, you will have the following options:
+Whether using the UI or the script to retrieve data, you will have the following options:

 **Enter Model Number(s):**